Lipstick: Early history

 Ancient Sumerian and Indus Valley men and women were possibly the first to invent and wear lipstick, about 5,000 years ago.
 Sumerians crushed gemstones and used them to decorate their faces, mainly on the lips and around the eyes.
-Egyptians, such as Cleopatra VII, crushed bugs (carmine) to create a red colour for their lips.
 Women in the ancient Indus Valley civilization have used rectangular pieces of ochre with beveled ends as lipstick.
 The Kama Sutra describes lip coloring made of red lac and beeswax and the method how it was used.
 Ancient Egyptians wore lipstick to show social status rather than gender.
 They extracted the red dye from fucus-algin, 0.01 % iodine, and some bromine mannite, but this dye resulted in serious illness.
 Lipsticks with shimmering effects were initially made using a pearlescent substance found in fish scales.

 The Chinese made lipsticks that were made from beeswax more than 1,000 years ago to protect the delicate skin of the lips.
 During the Tang dynasty (618–907 CE), scented oils were added to them, which gave the mouth an enticing factor.

 In Australia, Aboriginal girls would paint their mouths red with ochre for puberty rituals.